-To be eligible for a teaching assistantship at UCLA, applicants whose first language is not English must take the Test of Spoken English (TSE) and pass it with a score of 200.
-The TSE is administered by the Educational Testing Service at the TOEFL centers in the applicant's home country.
+- To be eligible for a teaching assistantship upon being admitted to UCLA, applicants whose first language is not English must take the Test of Oral Proficiency (TOP) and pass it with a score of 7.1.
+TOP is UCLA's own examination designed specifically for screening the spoken English skills of international students before their appointment as teaching assistants.
 Additional information for foreign applicants can be found here.

 Step 3: Mail official transcripts from each institution attended to the following address: